ADHFMZ7/ml-models/transformers/README.md

 This Folder contains my notes on the [Attention is All You Need](https://arxiv.org/abs/1706.03762) paper.
 It also will contain my implementation of a transformer.

+My implementation will then be used to create an elementary language model using data.txt, a concatenation of several books into one txt file.

 ## Notes